 5. Longer lifespans than other small pets

-These days, rabbits typically live for over 10 years.
+Nowadays, rabbits typically live for over 10 years.
 That’s a significantly longer lifespan than many other small pets.
 This lifespan is testament to advances in veterinary care, alongside expert knowledge around the best rabbit diets and the importance of nutrition in supporting rabbit health and wellbeing.
-Before you buy a bunny, make sure that you are able to commit to them for that length of time.
+Before you buy a bunny, make sure that you can commit to them for that length of time.

 6. Live indoors or outdoors